jfecher/ante-website/content/docs/language.md

 /// an additional Loop handler installed to allow breaking/continuing
 /// within the overall loop.
 for_ (s: s) {Stream s a} (f: fn a Loop => b): Unit =
-    handler h for emit a ->
+    handler emit_handler for emit a ->
-        // Scope the Loop handler to `f a l` only, so `continue_` skips just
+        // Scope the Loop handler to `f a loop_handler` only, so `continue_` skips just
         // the current iteration rather than the rest of the emit handler.
         // `break_` returns from the entire emit handler, so `resume ()` is
         // skipped and the stream halts.
-        handler l for
+        handler loop_handler for
         | break_ () -> return ()
         | continue_ () -> ()
         in
-            f a l
+            f a loop_handler
             ()
         resume ()
-    Stream.stream s h
+    Stream.stream s emit_handler

 main () =
     // Print `12457`: